garylirocks/quickrefs/azure-active-directory.markdown

 3. Now, when user login to your app, AAD adds `roles` claim to tokens it issues.

 See: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps

+### Expose API

+- The "Expose an API" menu in the Portal allows you to define scopes for an API.
+This creates only "deletegated permissions".
+Use "App roles" assignable to application type for "application-only" scopes.
+- You could add another application as an authorized client application to the scopes.

 ## Role-based access control (RBAC)